yashaka/easy-web-tests-python/README.md

 * add more docs and howtos on insallation and usage, etc.
 * add "one test per feature" style tests with before/after hooks for clearing data
 * tag smoke tests
+* implement conditions in a simpler and smarter way

 ## Extra notes